aherbas3/devAssess24/Schemas.md

   hoursTrained: number // total number of hours the animal has been trained for
-  owner: ObjectId // id of the animal's owner dateOfBirth?: Date // animal's date of birth profilePicture?: string // pointer to animal's profile picture in cloud storage --> used in Expert level }
+  owner: ObjectId // id of the animal's owner dateOfBirth?: Date // animal's date of birth
+}
 ```